neonbelly/twitter_troll_analysis/README.md

 ![](images/example.png)

 # The Data
 The content of the tweets are not necessarily the same amongst troll accounts either; FiveThirtyEight was able to identify four types of bot accounts: right-wing, left-wing, newsfeed, fearmongerers, and gamer accounts.
 I removed non-English tweets to standardize the positive and negative case for comparison.
-I scraped verified users from 2018 from this article (https://medium.com/@bansalsamarth/this-espn-analyst-comes-closest-to-what-the-median-twitter-verified-user-looks-like-c1818aafc6e7) of a variety of backgrounds (not necessarily only political) in order to best approximate what a standard Twitter feed would look like to the average user.
+I scraped verified users from 2018 from this [article] (https://medium.com/@bansalsamarth/this-espn-analyst-comes-closest-to-what-the-median-twitter-verified-user-looks-like-c1818aafc6e7 "median-twitter-user") of a variety of backgrounds (not necessarily only political) in order to best approximate what a standard Twitter feed would look like to the average user.
 Not only that, but the dataset was posted around the time the Russian troll dataset was released, making the comparison in terms of topics of the tweets more comparable to the nagative case.
 From the user handles in this dataset, I was able to pull past tweets from these users with information such as post date, retweets, links, etc and filtered the data to be a similar timeframes as the bot tweets to best approximate what a standard Twitter feed would entail.

 ![](images/followingvsfollower.png)